 The infrastructure required to be provided by the principal developer to serve the precinct includes internal and external infrastructure to be provided in accordance with the Mango Hill Infrastructure Agreement 1999 (MHIA) and agreements made with the State Government in accordance with the DCP.
-Initial infrastructure works have been completed as part of development of the adjacent Lakeside Residential Precinct.
-The infrastructure obligations relevant to the Central East Residential Precinct are summarised as follows:
+Initial infrastructure works have been completed as part of development of adjacent residential precincts.
+The infrastructure obligations relevant to the Central East 'B' Residential Precinct are summarised as follows: